w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Students should be able to:

-* ensure notification messages are easy to understand and can be distinguished from any other user interface component
+* design user interfaces with  notifications that are easy to understand and that can be distinguished from any other user interface component
-* provide textual information about errors, successes, or any other event resulting from user input
+* provide meaningful and descriptive messages about errors, suggestions for corrections, successes, or any other event
-* create designs that allow to switch notifications on or off to allow notifications processing at the users pace
+* design user interfaces that allow to switch notifications on or off to allow notifications processing at the users pace
-* identify different types of notifications based on their priority, relevance, and relation to specific parts of the application or to the application as a whole
-* create designs that support mechanisms to queue and prioritize application notifications coming from different interactive user interface components, such as form fields and custom widgets
+* design user interfaces that support mechanisms to queue and prioritize application notifications coming from different interactive user interface components, such as form fields and custom widgets
-* describe related requirements for developers to ensure that notification messages are associated to their corresponding user interface component and can be rendered by assistive technologies
+* describe related requirements for developers to code notification messages appropriately

+#### Teaching Ideas for Topic

+Optional ideas to teach the learning outcomes:

+* Show examples of different mechanisms to communicate notifications, such as through text messages, haptic and audio feedback, and pop up windows.
+* Demonstrate different types of error messages and explain why it is necessary to communicate the specific field where the error has occurred and, if possible, provide suggestions for users to correct the error.
+* Show examples of overlapping notifications in the context of a web applications.
+Explain that some users may find it daunting to process several notifications at the same time, so there should be a mechanism that allows to prioritize notifications based on their relevance.

+#### Ideas to Assess Knowledge for Topic

+Optional ideas to support assessment:

+[To be developed.]

+### Topic: Gestures and Animations

+#### Learning Outcomes for Topic

+Students should be able to:

+* design user interfaces that support alternatives to device or user motion such as shaking, by using user interface components that do not require motion
+* design user interfaces that support disabling response to motion to prevent accidental actuation, such as undoing an action by shaking a device
+* create designs that support alternatives to multi-pointer gestures (such as swipe or pinch) using single pointer activation
+* design user interfaces with down events on single pointer gestures that:
+  * do not perform any action, or
+  * have available mechanisms to abort or undo any action carried on S
 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes: